neurogenomics/EpiCompare/README.md

     non-standard peaks, and peak widths) and fragments (duplication rate) of samples.
 2. Peak Overlap: Percentage and statistical significance of overlapping and non-overlapping peaks.
-Also includes upset plot.
+Also includes an upset plot.
 3. Functional Annotation: Functional annotation (ChromHMM, ChIPseeker and enrichment analysis) of peaks.
-Also includes peak enrichment around TSS.
+Also includes peak enrichment around Transcription Start Site.

 N.B.
 All functional analyses performed by EpiCompare uses annotations for human genome hg19 or hg38. <br> N.B.
-Peaks in blacklisted regions and non-standard chromosomes are removed from peak files before any analysis
+Peaks located in blacklisted regions and non-standard chromosomes are removed from the files prior to analysis.

 # Installation